Do you dream of at least a thousand free ways to drive traffic to your website?

-Ain't that the easiest of all the free ways to drive traffic to your website...
+Doing email marketing is one of the easiest free ways to drive traffic to your website.

-All that you need to do to see instant traffic is to send an email to your list.
+All you need to see instant traffic is to send an email to your list.

 Of course, that will be if you’re working on building an email list in the first place.